Rupert Bruce-Mitford: Sutton Hoo

-Although Bruce-Mitford continued to write prolifically on Sutton Hoo—he quickly became, in the words of Francis Peabody Magoun, the "spiritus rector of present day Sutton Hoo research"—a definitive publication remained elusive.
+Although Bruce-Mitford continued to write prolifically on Sutton Hoo—he quickly became, in the words of Francis Peabody Magoun, the "spiritus rector of present-day Sutton Hoo research"—a definitive publication remained elusive.
 Writing a memorandum to Kendrick in May 1949, Bruce-Mitford outlined a plan for "[t]hree large volumes" and possibly a fourth, buttressed by "a formidable array of technical reports obtained at my request from outside scientists", and accompanied by the "hope that the publication will set a new standard in archaeological publication".
-But he admitted that he could not see "any real prospect of getting the catalogue out the way things are at present", and in a 1957 addendum, he wrote "[t]here was no reply to this report".
+But he admitted that he could not see "any real prospect of getting the catalogue out the way things are at present".
 The museum had other needs, and Bruce-Mitford other responsibilities; the country plunged into the Korean War, and resources were diverted elsewhere.
+In a 1957 addendum to his 1949 memorandum, Bruce-Mitford wrote "[t]here was no reply to this report".